-Tonya Kent, a John F. Kennedy University student in the JD program, is motivated by kindness to share with members of her community most in need.
+Tonya Kent, a John F. Kennedy University student in the Paralegal program, is motivated by kindness to share with members of her community most in need.
 She splits her time between studying and working to help incarcerated women.
 Through her own organization Infinite Hope and Restoration, in partnership with other nonprofit organizations, she seeks to support women coming out of prison.
 She has extended her efforts to share and care for her community with the students at John F. Kennedy University, through a food donation program.
 We interviewed Tonya to tell us more about this project, and her motivations and ongoing efforts to serve her community.

 Free Food for Students in Need

 Every Thursday, during the school schedule, starting at 11am, Tonya brings food to John F. Kennedy University which is donated by Trader Joe’s.
 Anyone at the Pleasant Hill campus can access this food for free at the Student Lounge.
 An assortment of bread, fruit and sweets are available on the countertop in the vending machine area.

 “I want the students to know that there is food, it is free and there is nothing you need to give back in return.
 You are loved even if I do not know you.
 You are not forgotten.”

 Back in the Fall of 2017, when Tonya started her program at John F. Kennedy University College of Law, she was struggling economically.
 She explains “I moved four times and my financial aid wasn’t clear enough for me to know if I would have extra money to be able to buy food.
 Nobody knew that I was hungry.”
 When a classmate of hers found out, she supported Tonya by buying food for her when she needed it.
 Tonya felt grateful and wanted to give back to the John F. Kennedy University community.
 She explains, “Because of my own personal experience being hungry, I realized that somebody else might be hungry.”